dkharazi/site/src/notes/fn/churn/churncustomer.md

 ---
-title: "Metrics for Measuring Customers"
+title: "Measuring Customers"
 draft: false
-weight: 5
+weight: 4
 katex: true
 ---

-### 3.1 From Events to Metrics

-### 3.3 Counting Events in One Time Period
+### Aggregating at Different Time Periods
+- Typically, it is useful to measure features for different time periods
+- By doing this, we can integrate a measure of recency when clustering on features
+- For example, we can create features for the following:
+    - Number of clicks in L12M
+    - Number of clicks in L6M
+    - Average number of clicks per week

-### 3.6 Measuring Totals and Averages of Event Properties
+### Measuring Aggregates of Event Properties

-### 3.9 Selecting the Measurement Period for Behavioral Measurements

-### 3.10 Measuring Account Revenue

-### 3.11 Measuring MRR
+- There are many different aggregates that can be used for clustering
+- The following are a few example:
+    - Counts
+    - Means
+    - Sums

 ### References
 - [Textbook for Fighting Churn with Data](https://fightchurnwithdata.com/)